vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 ## Building Blocks

-The following ordered list provides five categories of building blocks that support *Modern Application Development* and the associated modern application development processes:
+There are five building block categories that support the Modern Application Development
+processes:

 1. Principles
 1. Practices
 1. Patterns
-1. Methods,
+1. Methods and
     Techniques
-1. Tools,
+1. Tools and
     Technologies

-There are examples of building blocks in the upcoming articles:
+You can view building block examples in each of the upcoming articles:

 -   [Development Building Blocks, Part 1](../dev-building-blocks-1/)
 -   [Development Building Blocks, Part 2](../dev-building-blocks-2/)

 ## Principles

-A *Principle* is a fundamental rule that guides the modern application development practitioners' discipline and selection of *practices in the appropriate context*.
-There are lots of principles that build on each other, or have related contexts.
-Principles also:

--   Provide context such as *why* you might use any combination of the remaining building block types in this article.
--   Serve as a light that guides you in the right direction.
+Principles are foundational rules that help modern application developers select the best practices to use to accomplish a specific task.
+For example, *why* it is a good idea to combine the some of the principles in this article that are similar in belief or behavior.

--   Are tied to proven success factors, and are relevant for long periods of time.
+Principles are proven success factors that remain relevant for long periods of time.

-Tanzu Labs's foundational principles are to:
+At Tanzu Labs, following foundational principles makes it possible to:

-- ⚡️ Empower Teams.
+- ⚡️ Empower teams.
-- 🌱 Start Simple.
+- 🌱 Start simple.
-- 🦋 Embrace Change.
+- 🦋 Embrace change.
-- 🚀 Deliver Early and Often.
+- 🚀 Deliver early and often.
-- 🔬 Improve Continuously.
+- 🔬 Improve continuously.
-- ❤️ Give Back.
+- ❤️ Give back.

-Learn more about our foundational principles [here](/outcomes/application-development-how-we-work/principles/).
+To find out more more about Tanzu foundational principles click [here](/outcomes/application-development-how-we-work/principles/).

-Some of the engineering principles are:
+There are two engineering principles that you may find particularly useful.
+They are:

 - [SOLID design principles](https://en.wikipedia.org/wiki/SOLID)
 - [12 Factor guidelines](https://12factor.net)

-As you collaborate with other experienced modern application development practitioners, make sure to ask *why* they work in a specific way, and what principles they follow to guide their work.
+As you collaborate with other experienced modern application development practitioners, make sure to ask *why* they do work in a specific way, and what principles they use to guide their work.

 ![Principles](/images/outcomes/application-development-rhythm/principles.jpg)